MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 > [!NOTE]
 > - You can create a maximum of five portals in a tenant.
 However, there can only be one portal of each type created in an environment.
 > - If you don't have sufficient privileges to provision a portal, an error is displayed.
-You must have System Administrator or at least System Customizer role in Common Data Service to create a portal.
+You must have the System Administrator role in Common Data Service to create a portal.
 You must also have the **Access Mode** set to **Read-Write** under **Client Access License (CAL) Information** in the user record.
 > - If you have purchased an older portal add-on, and want to provision a portal using the add-on, you must go to the **Dynamics 365 Administration Center** page.
 More information: [Provision a portal](https://docs.microsoft.com/en-gb/dynamics365/customer-engagement/portals/provision-portal)
 > - If you have provisioned a portal using the older portal add-on, you can still customize and manage it from [make.powerapps.com](https://make.powerapps.com).
 > - Provisioning portals from [make.powerapps.com](https://make.powerapps.com) does not consume the older portal add-ons.
 Also, these portals are not listed under the **Applications** tab on the **Dynamics 365 Administration Center** page.